-- ment in the health center, or being referred to our PU if needed. - 4th phase: for those patients who need to be referred to the PU, the secretariat of the PU will assume the scheduling and inform the patient. - The priority to assign the appointment of physical presence at the PU will be finally assigned
+- 4th phase: for those patients who need to be referred to the PU, the secretariat of the PU will assume the scheduling and inform the patient. - The priority to assign the appointment of physical presence at the PU will be finally assigned by the specialist physician.
+There are 2 types of priorities:

 - Preferential: those acute painful conditions with risk of deterioration or chronicity of the pain or that intense or progressive pain, with risk of increasing the functional deterioration of the patient.
-These patients will be scheduled within a maximum of one month. - Ordinary: prolonged persistent pain without relevant progression in the last 6 months.
+These patients will be scheduled within a maximum of one month. - I Ordinary: prolonged persistent pain without relevant progression in the last 6 months.
 These will be scheduled in the order of the waiting list mailbox.